Upper Makefield Township, Pennsylvania

 Upper Makefield Township is a township in Bucks County, Pennsylvania.
-Upper Makefield is located in the Delaware Valley, and is part of the Philadelphia metropolitan area.
+Upper Makefield is located in the Philadelphia metropolitan area.
 The population was 8,190 at the 2010 census.
 It has the eighth-highest per capita income among all townships in Pennsylvania.

 Upper Makefield Township's multimillion-dollar homes, highly-ranked public schools, and relatively easy commute to New York City and Princeton led to its 2006 ranking as "Best Place to Live in the Suburbs" in Philadelphia magazine.

 The township is the Philadelphia area's second-most expensive suburb and the 287th-wealthiest neighborhood in the nation with a mean household income of $306,081.
 The area has also been listed an alternative to The Hamptons for the summer by New York magazine.

 History

 George Washington and the Continental Army crossed the Delaware River here the night of December 25–26, 1776, during the American Revolutionary War, leading to the victory at the Battle of Trenton on the morning of December 26.
+Prior to the crossing, Washington had his headquarters at the Keith House, Nathanael Greene at the Samuel Merrick House, Henry Knox and Alexander Hamilton at the John Chapman House, John Sullivan at the John Hayhurst House and William Alexander, Lord Stirling at the Thompson-Neely House.